• Skip to primary navigation

 Sure.
 Preheat the air fryer to 400°F/ 200°C and spray the basket with oil.
 Add the meatballs in a single layer (in two batches).
 Air fry them for 6-8 minutes, shaking them a couple of times in between.

 Air-fried or baked meatballs will remain pale, but that doesn’t matter.
 They will taste delicious, and you will glaze them with the sweet and sour sauce anyway.
+Try the Air Fryer Turkey Meatballs.

-How to store and freeze?
+How to store and freeze meatballs?

 Refrigerate the Asian turkey meatballs in an airtight container for 3-4 days.